RAF Kenley: Pilots

+Postwar

 Although few of the remaining buildings survive and the control tower was demolished after a fire in 1978 along with the remaining hangar, Kenley is thought to be the best preserved of all Second World War RAF fighter stations, with the runway still in its original configuration.
 English Heritage (in 2000) identified Kenley as "The most complete fighter airfield associated with the Battle of Britain to have survived".
-The respective councils of Croydon and Tandridge have designated the airfield site as a Conservation Area (2006).
+The respective councils of Croydon and Tandridge have designated the airfield site as a conservation area (2006).

-The south-west corner, previously occupied by married quarters, has been redeveloped with modern high-density housing directly abutting the airfield (the area was excluded from the Green Belt as part of the Tandridge District Local Plan and thus not included within the Conservation Area).
-In December 2005, the Grade II Listed former Officers' Mess building and surrounding land was sold to residential building developer, Comer Homes, and having more recently suffered a fire and vandalism, its future is uncertain as is that of the Royal Air Forces Association (RAFA) Portcullis Club.
+The south-west corner, previously occupied by married quarters, has been redeveloped with modern high-density housing directly abutting the airfield (the area was excluded from the Green Belt as part of the Tandridge District Local Plan and thus not included within the conservation area).
+In December 2005, the Grade II Listed former officers' mess building and surrounding land was sold to residential building developer, Comer Homes, and having more recently suffered a fire and vandalism, its future is uncertain as is that of the Royal Air Forces Association (RAFA) Portcullis Club.

 Eleven of the original 12 E-shaped blast pens remain in part or whole, as well as the shelters for the servicing personnel.
 One in particular – forming the background to the RAF memorial – has been fully restored.
-Since 2004 these structures are protected as Scheduled Monuments.
+Since 2004 these structures are protected as scheduled monuments.

-The airfield is still used today by 615 VGS (Volunteer Gliding Squadron) flying the military Viking T.1 glider.
-They provide gliding opportunities and training to members of the Royal Air Force Air Cadets.

 Part of the former air station is preserved as a tribute to the service personnel of the Commonwealth and Allied fighter squadrons who shared the honours with the RAF.
 In a former aircraft parking area in one of the blast pens a memorial was unveiled on 19 August 2000.
-Dedicated to the Royal Air Force and allied air forces, the inscription reads:

-RAF Kenley Tribute in Honour of All Personnel Who Served Here 1917–1959.
+Dedicated to the Royal Air Force and allied air forces, the inscription reads "RAF Kenley Tribute in Honour of All Personnel Who Served Here 1917–1959".